manoharahk/TizenRT/os/tools/README.txt

   then run kconfig-mconf outside of the Make system.

   kconfig.bat is a Windows batch file at tools/kconfig.bat that automates these steps.
-It is used from the top-level TinyAra directory like:
+It is used from the top-level TizenRT directory like:

     tools/kconfig menuconfig